<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Poppies

-Its hard to find "the best" fish-n-chips in London, but Poppies is a favorite for sure!
-The fish is battered to perfection and you really won't be disappointed.
-Plus, we don't think a visit to London is truly complete after you have a serving of fish and chips, with plenty of black vinegar.
+It's hard to find "the best" fish-n-chips in London, but Poppies is a favorite for sure!
+The fish is battered to perfection and served with a side of thick cut french fries.
+It's something you gotta try (no trip to London is truly complete after you have a serving of fish and chips, with plenty of black vinegar).

 ILP Adventure